connorskees/grass/README.md

 This crate aims to achieve complete feature parity with the `dart-sass` reference implementation.
-A deviation from the `dart-sass` implementation can be considered a bug except for in the case of error message and error spans.
+A deviation from the `dart-sass` implementation can be considered a bug except for in the case of error messages and error spans.

 [Documentation](https://docs.rs/grass/)
 [crates.io](https://crates.io/crates/grass)